Updated on June 16th, 2021.

-Supermarkets, bakeries and grocery stores are open until 6PM due to the curfew.
+Supermarkets, bakeries and grocery stores are open.

 There are no specific restrictions on moving around Paris, either by car or by public transportation.
 However, to check bus, metro and train schedules, use the RATP mobile app.

-The restrictions do not impact Paris photo shoots.
+We have resumed our activity to full capacity and we are excited to have you on board for one of our romantic and fun Paris photo shoots.
 We would be delighted to take your pictures in Paris.
 Whether you are traveling in Paris now as a solo traveler, as a couple or as a family, souvenirs in these exceptional times are quite unique.